-The current year is the seventh year in which the audit has been undertaken by the current engagement partner at KPMG Audit LLC.
-The extension of the engagement beyond the typical five-year limit was agreed by the KPMG Ethics and Independence partner following the deferral of the audit tender process as a result of COVID-19.
+The current year is the sixth year in which the audit has been undertaken by the current engagement partner at KPMG.
+The extension of the engagement beyond the typical five year limit has been agreed following the deferral of the audit tender process as a result of COVID-19.

-The Board will review the performance and services offered by Langham Hall, as fund administrator and EPIC Administration as fund sub-administrator on an ongoing basis.
-EPIC Administration completed its triennial agreed upon procedures review during the previous financial year.
+The Board will review the performance and services offered by Langham Hall, as fund administrator and EPEA as fund sub-administrator on an ongoing basis.
+EPEA completed its triennial agreed upon procedures review during the period.
 Risk management and internal control